Do you know your way to propagate Rosemary indoors? The secret lies in 3 things; water, soil, and restorative propagative parts!

 - Dip the cut stem into the water and then dip it into the rooting hormone.

 Honey is also a striking alternative for growth hormones because of its anti-bacterial and anti-fungal properties.

-- Then, water the cuttings an inch of the soil once or twice a week before the development of roots.
+- Then, water the cuttings an inch every 1-2 times a week before the development of roots.

 - Take a long, healthy, soft branch from a well-established parent plant.